composify-js/composify/packages/website/pages/docs/getting-started.md

 ```
 :::

-:::note[Vue support coming soon!]
+:::info[Vue support is on the way 🚀]
-Composify currently supports React only.
-Vue support is in the works and will be available soon.
+Right now Composify works with React only.
+Vue support is in the works and coming soon.
 :::

-## Register components
+## Register your components

-To make your components available in the editor and renderer, you need to register them with the Composify catalog.
+Before you can use a component in the `Editor` or `Renderer`, you need to register it in the Composify catalog.

 ```jsx [catalog.tsx]
 import { Catalog } from '@composify/react/renderer';